To get to an understanding of why you and your girlfriend keep fighting, you will have to figure out what the underlying problem is.

-You should think back to when these fights really began.
+Think back to when these fights began.

 When you focus so much on what caused your last fight, you forget that there is more to this.